 Acquire storage items piece by piece.
 And if you can’t find cabinets or don’t have the time for a new do-it-yourself project, you can find beautifully designed storage solutions at a retailer like Achica Homeware From wooden shelves to canvas bins, you can mix and match pieces to create an original storage solution for your kids’ rooms that is both chic and unique.

 Use the kids’ toys for decoration.
 Especially in their bedroom, you’ll need a few odds and ends to brighten up the place and make it feel jovial, anyway.
 So don’t put everything away.
-You can stack colourful blocks neatly or whimsically to make a style statement, and a doll collection is the perfect way to add interest to a little girl’s shelves.
+You can stack colourful blocks neatly or whimsically to make a style statement, and a doll collection is a perfect way to add interest to a little girl’s shelves.

 Reduce, reuse, recycle.
 Before you throw those old containers away, think about whether you can use them for your kids’ toys.
 CD cases can help keep Barbie’s accessories in one place, and those old plastic baskets that used to hold your berries are great for holding markers and crayons.
 If you have a wicker basket lying around, a little red and blue paint will make it fitting for holding all of your little one’s toy trucks.